A New Standard for Cycling Computers

 OMATA distinguishes between data that optimizes performance while in motion, and data that’s useful afterwards.
 A quick glance at its hands shows how you’re doing, right now.
 OMATA’s Utility App allows integration with activity tracking services like Strava™ — so you can analyze your performance, after your ride.

-OMATA One is designed in Los Angeles, California with a ruthless attention to detail, material, color and proportion.
+OMATA One is designed in Venice Beach, California with a ruthless attention to detail, material, color and proportion.
 It’s comprised of modern digital and precision mechanical technologies, including a custom movement developed in collaboration with Seiko.
-And each final unit is meticulously hand-crafted in Oulu, Finland.
+And each assembled OMATA One is meticulously hand-crafted in Oulu, Finland.

 We’ll keep you up to date with the latest OMATA news.